New Times, New Tactics: Build Loyalty Post-Pandemic

 So the question becomes, how do brands nurture new customers’ loyalty in a post-COVID world?

 Capitalizing on new buying behaviors will require a significant shift in thinking for many brand marketers — traditionalists and digital natives alike.
-Tactics such as data-driven marketing, predictive analytics and personalization are more critical than ever in the quest to deliver relevant messaging and engender a sense of buyer loyalty.
+Tactics such as data-driven marketing, predictive analytics and personalization are more critical than ever in the quest to deliver relevant messaging and engender a sense of building loyalty post-pandemic.

 Below are some thoughts on how to succeed in the rapidly evolving buying environment.